aspyct/www.adotreppe.be-v5/contents/index.md

 				- Challenge your horse's mind as much as his body
 			- Learn about biomechanics
 				- Don't rollkur, it's just demonstrably stupid.
-		- @Horse Health
+		- @ Horse Health
 			- !
 Important Note: I am not a vet.
 Information that you see here is my collected knowledge, and it may be wrong.
-			- @Superficial skin wounds
+			- @ Superficial skin wounds
 				- Often happens when horses fight in the pasture
 					- Lack of food?
 					- Pecking order unclear?